phamcongthuy/challenge/_learn/las-best.md

   experience.
 Moreover, facilitating KidBot at more sites enables students to compete against their LA’s BEST peers during regional competitions in addition to non-affiliated schools.
+category_metrics:
-category_metrics: '[''Students’ immersion in Science, Technology, Engineering, and Math content'']'
+  - 'Students’ immersion in Science, Technology, Engineering, and Math content'
+category_other:
-category_other: '[''LA is the best place to PLAY'']'
+  - LA is the best place to PLAY
-unique_identifier: v2f97ghk
 category: learn
 uri: /learn/las-best/
 order: 16
 project_image: /assets/images/learn/las-best.jpg
-project_proposal_impact: []

 ---